WireHallMedic/PhysicsUnbound/API.md

 PushedByGeometry.
 This is a boolean that controls if an object stops when they collide with geometry.
 If false, the object will pass through and send a collision event.

 ## BoundingBox
+This is the main object for stuff on the map.
+It extends MovingBoundingObject.
+BoundingBoxes have height and width, as well as precalculating halfHeight and halfWidth as they get used a lot.
+Their origin is in the center of the box.
+Since these are the actual object classes that you'll be instantiating, they have getDrawOriginX() and getDrawOriginY(), which accept tile size in pixels and return the pixel location to actually draw the box (Java draws from the top right corner).

+They also have isColliding() and pointIsIn() to test collision with MovingBoundingObjects and points, respectively.

 ## FollowingBB
+These are BoundingBoxes that who's position is relative to another BoundingBox, its leader.
+You generally don't directly modify thier loc, you use setRelativeLoc() and getRelativeLoc().

 ## Collisions
 There are two types of collisions; those between MovingBoundingObjects that are pushed by geometry against geometry, and everything else.
 MovingBoundingObjects with pushedByGeometry == true are pushed when the engine processes this type of collision, and no event is triggered.